vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS.md

 > [!NOTE]
 >
 > This guide assumes your project is using a newer version of Sonic 1 GitHub disassembly after June 2023.
-It's when it switched to Lua-based build system introduced and it was then refactored.
+It's when it switched to Lua-based build system and it was in turn refactored.
 >
-> For older versions, see the other guides.
+> For older projects, see the [old version](Sonic_1_Github_AS_old_2022.md) of this guide.

 This guide describes a step-by-step installation process of the MD Error Handler and Debugger 2.5 and above in Sonic 1 GitHub Disassembly.